Why I Hate Candy Land (and What to Play Instead)

 To practice taking turns:

-• Try Kingdomino for a more advanced color matching experience, and work on introducing the scoring rules as your children get a bit older.
+• Try Dragomino (from Blue Orange) for a slightly more advanced color matching experience, and work on introducing the scoring rules as your children get a bit older.

 To practice basic counting: